 - If the limit is exceeded per attendee, the whole event becomes taxable (not just the excess).
 For example if the total costs is £200 per head, everything is liable to tax deduction and not just the excess £50.

 - Cost per employee also includes, overnight stays and taxis.

 - If there are one or more annual event held by the company, the £150 limit per head can be extended across these.
 However if this is exceeded (e.g. if a company has two events, and one event is £80 per head and the other is £90 per head) then one entire event becomes taxable.
 The employer can choose which of these events they wish to incur cost on.

 - If the company is being represented, for example at an awards ceremony, it could be tax exempt if it can be demonstrated that this is wholly and exclusively due to the role as an employee of the business,

-If you’re still unsure about the tax liability of an employee perk or benefit, sign up to our newsletter where we try and make all things payroll simple!
+If you’re still unsure about the tax liability of an employee perk or benefit,contact us at firstname.lastname@example.org or call us on 01270 899112 and we can help!